jwedrowycz/ticket-app/README.md

 ## General info

 This application is a tool mainly for help desk and administration sections in variety companies.
-It allows to easily manage malfunctions and track progress of a reports.
+It allows to easily manage malfunctions and track progress of the reports.

 ## Technologies

-Applications is created with following technologies:
+Application is created with following technologies:

 **Backend**: